-Direction Inclusive Port Phillip Liveable Port Phillip Sustainable Port Phillip Vibrant Port Phillip Well-Governed Port Phillip Strategic Objective Port Phillip is a place for all members of our community, where people feel supported, and comfortable being themselves and expressing their identities.
+Direction Inclusive Port Liveable Port Phillip Sustainable Port Vibrant Port Phillip Well-Governed Port Phillip Phillip Phillip Strategic Objective Port Phillip is a place for all members of our community, where people feel supported, and comfortable being themselves and expressing their identities.
 Port Phillip is a great place to live, where our community has access to high quality public spaces, development and growth are well managed, and it is safer and easy to connect and travel within.
-Port Phillip has a sustainable future, where our community benefits from living in a bayside city that is cleaner, greener, cooler and more beautiful.
-The importance of action in this area is emphasised by Council declaring a Climate Emergency in 2019.
-Port Phillip has a flourishing economy, where our community and local business thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
+Port Phillip has a sustainable future, where our environmentally aware and active community benefits from living in a bayside city that is greener, cooler, cleaner and climate resilient.
+The importance of action in this area is emphasised by Council declaring a Climate Emergency in 2019 Port Phillip has a flourishing economy, where our community and local business thrive, and we maintain and enhance our reputation as one of Melbourne's cultural and creative hubs.
 The importance of action in this area is emphasised by Council declaring an Economic Emergency in 2020.
-Port Phillip is a leading local government authority, where our community and our organisation is in a better place as a result of our collective efforts.
+Port Phillip is a leading local government authority, where our community and our organisation are in a better place as a result of our collective efforts.
 We will work towards (our four-year strategies) Port Phillip is more accessible and welcoming for people of all ages, backgrounds and abilities.
 Port Phillip is a place where people of all ages, backgrounds and abilities can access services and facilities that enhance health and wellbeing through universal and targeted programs that address inequities.
 People are supported to find pathways out of homelessness.
 Port Phillip has diverse and distinctive neighbourhoods and places and is proud of and protects its heritage and character.
 Port Phillip is safer with liveable streets and public spaces for people of all ages and abilities to enjoy.
 The City is well connected and easy to move around with options for sustainable and accessible transport.
 Port Phillip has cleaner streets, parks, foreshore areas and waterways where biodiversity flourishes.
 Port Phillip manages waste well, maximises reuse and recycling opportunities and supports the circular economy.
 The City is actively mitigating and adapting to climate change and invests in designing, constructing and managing our public spaces to optimise water sustainably and reduce flooding (blue/green infrastructure) Port Phillip's main streets, activity centres and laneways are vibrant and activated.
 Port Phillip is a great place to set-up and maintain a business.
 Arts, culture, learning and creative expression are part of everyday life.
 People in Port Phillip have continued and improved access to employment, education and can contribute to our community.
 Port Phillip Council is high performing, innovative and balances the diverse needs of our community in its decision-making.
-Port Phillip Council is cost- effective, efficient and delivers with speed, simplicity and confidence.
+Port Phillip Council is costeffective, efficient and delivers with speed, simplicity and confidence.
 Our community has the opportunity to participate in civic life to inform Council decision making.
-Services that contribute Affordable housing and homelessness Ageing and accessibility Children Community programs and facilities Families and young people Recreation.
+Services that contribute The services have been assigned based on being major contributors to this direction however many services also make valuable contributions to other directions.
+Affordable housing and homelessness Ageing and accessibility Children Community programs and facilities Families and young people Recreation.
 City planning and urban design Development approvals and compliance Health Local laws and animal management Municipal emergency management Public space Transport and parking management.
 Sustainability Waste management Amenity.
 Arts and culture Economic development and tourism Festivals Libraries South Melbourne Market.
 Asset and property management Communications and engagement Customer experience Finance and project management Governance, risk and policy People, Culture and Safety Technology.